The best Labor Day sales for 2020

 When: Right now

 The Doorbell 3 is the latest version of the Ring and has only been available since the start of summer.
 Under the hood it features dual 2.4 and 5GHz Wi-Fi for better streaming video.
-Amazon is selling it for $50 off, but also throws in the $90 Amazon Echo Show 5 for free.
+The original deal is expired, but Amazon is now selling for $200 and throwing in the $90 Amazon Echo Show 5 for free.

 When: Right now

-Note: (Update: Expired) Roborock H6 Cordless Stick Vacuum: $400